Honda RC51: 2003–2005

 Honda stopped official support for World Superbike racing in 2003 (though some teams have had factory support) and as superbike rules changed to allow 1000 cc 4-cylinder bikes the RC51 was replaced by the CBR1000RR Fireblade as the Honda superbike racer.
 In 2004, Honda released the Nicky Hayden special edition, which differed from previous models in that it had a brushed aluminum frame and swingarm, a sticker kit, and white number plates on the front upper fairing and tail fairing.
+In 2005, Honda Released the black "RVT" Color scheme before the RC51 product line was discontinued.